Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 Please describe the direct and ongoing results/outcomes that are expected to benefit Indigenous people in the project’s development and implementation.

-Please provide examples of the vulnerable populations that are expected to benefit from the project.
+Please provide examples of the vulnerable populations which are expected to benefit from the project.
 Please identify how your project will serve vulnerable populations.
 If possible, you should list the sources of information (e.g., letters of support from community service organizations, studies, reports, and public consultations, etc.) that support your analysis.

 Note: Vulnerable populations include but are not limited to Indigenous peoples, racialized peoples, youth, persons with disabilities, seniors, linguistic minorities, newcomers to Canada (e.g., immigrants, refugees), women, persons experiencing poverty, persons experiencing homelessness, and 2SLGBTQI+.